eomedia/cfCKEditor/README.md

 A ColdFusion wrapper for CKEditor & CKFinder, simplifies usage of editor/finder by wrapping customization outside of the editor for easier updates.

+Utilizing cfCKEditor allows you to control 99% of the configurations externally to the editors.
+When you want to update the editors to a new version you can simply download and replace without the need to redo a lot of configuration files.

 ```
 ##Dual licensed under the MIT and GPL licenses:
 * http://www.opensource.org/licenses/mit-license.php